 Structure

-Noting down the main events in a play’s plotThe sequence of events in a narrative; a story. will help identify its structure - events will either be in chronologicalThe logical order of events in time, from beginning to middle to end. order to create a linear narrative, or they may jump around in time using flashbackA scene enacting something that happened in the past; the enactment of a character's memory of a past event..
-For example, episodicA series of scenes, usually connected.
-Often they can be watched in any order and still make sense. plays are a feature of Brecht’s Epic theatre and tend to be created through a series of standalone scenes that link together but could be displayed in any order.
+Noting down the main events in a play’s will help identify its structure - events will either be in order to create a linear narrative, or they may jump around in time using .
+For example, plays are a feature of Brecht’s Epic theatre and tend to be created through a series of standalone scenes that link together but could be displayed in any order.